Ravinia Plumbing, Sewer, Heating & Electric has been in business since 1928. Click here to see more of our history.

 VOC’s (Volatile Organic Compounds) are carbon based chemicals that easily evaporate at room temperature such as acetone, benzene, and formaldehyde, all of which are found in building materials and personal care products.
 VOC’s can be removed with certain types of “Indoor Air Quality” products that work in conjunction with your heating and cooling system.

 Yes but there are many families involved due to our numerous mergers.
-Ravinia Plumbing & Heating is the parent company, founded in 1928 by Joe Ariano.
+Ravinia Plumbing & Heating is the parent company, founded in 1928 by Arnold Peterson and Joe Ariano.
 Joe passed the business on to his son Don who passed it on to his son David in 1994.
 Since then we have added several other family-owned companies into the Ravinia Family of Companies.
 In fact, you could say we are one big happy family of happy families working together.